BioSLAX: Installing to hard disk

-One of the more intriguing features of Slax-based distributions is how easy it is to convert the live OS into a full-fledged Linux system installed on the hard drive of any PC, which will take up roughly 3.5GBytes of space.
+A useful aspect of Slax-based distributions is how easy it is to convert a live OS into a full Linux system installed on the hard drive of any PC, which will use roughly 3.5 GB of space.

-A tool, written with the KDE Kommander toolkit called the "BioSLAX Installer" is provided for users to easily convert their live OS to a full Linux installation.
-By using modules to customize the distribution and then using the installer, users can do rapid deployment of fully installed customized clients.
+A tool, written with the KDE Kommander toolkit named the BioSLAX Installer is provided for users to easily convert a live OS to a full Linux installation.
+By using modules to customize the distribution, and then using the installer, users can rapidly deploy fully installed customized clients.

 Future plans

 BioSLAX updates

 BioSLAX will be updated as newer Slackware (or Slax) versions are released.
 The tools and applications suites will also be monitored for significant changes and upgraded as necessary.
 Some tools may be removed to make way for other tools which can do the same thing but with added functionality and better efficiency.
 More web-based portals are being looked at, for example, portals to ReadSeq, Primer3 and Genesplicer are in the pipeline.